Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/solution-structure.md

 This project allows exposing business services implemented in the `.Services.Entities` project via REST API using ASP.NET Core.

-Initially, it will have an `App_Start` folder that contains the startup and configuration code, as well as a sample `AuthenticationController` for password-based authentication.
+Initially, it will have a `Program` file that contains the startup and configuration code, as well as an `AuthController` class for password-based authentication.

 Once you define RESTful operations in the Xomega model, it will also have generated controllers for those services and operations.